 We are warned from Hebrews, ‘Without wavering, let us hold tightly to the hope we say we have, for God can be trusted to keep his promise.
 Think of ways to encourage one another to outbursts of love and good deeds.
 And let us not neglect our meeting together, as some people do, but encourage and warn each other, especially now that the day of his coming back again is drawing near.’

 As we approach the conclusion of our age, and the revealed victory of God’s plan for life, we are given the task to hold onto the faith we have received.
-To witness that faith by our actions, our attitudes and our words, as we play out our part of life as children of God who can be trusted.
+To witness that faith by our actions, our attitudes and our words, as we live out our part of God’s plan as children of God who can be trusted.
 To encourage each other, as we all face those times when we are tempted to doubt God’s care for us.

 To find enjoyment, fulfillment, and purpose in meeting together in fellowship as our hearts sing together the praises of our Saviour who died for us.